The 100th Love with You: Plot

 Aoi wakes up in the same class as before, complete confused and disorientated.
 The day repeats like before, with brand practice and Riku one step ahead of everyone else.
 Aoi bursts out in frustration and tells her friends to stop pretending, to their confusion.
 Now knowing that Rina likes Naoya, Aoi fiercely affirms her friendship with Rina to the point of tears.
 Rina accepts her passion with confusion.
 When the same pipe bursts, Aoi darts over to Riku, who looks at her in shock and asks her why she moved.
 When she tells him that it's because the same thing happened a week ago, he laughs at her.
 Aoi thinks Riku is mocking her and storms off.
 Later on, the two sit in front of a sunset, where Riku reveals that he knows how Aoi died that day.
 He reveals his secret: he's been cheating with his record player of life, which gives him the ability to go back in time.
 Aoi doesn't believe him at first.
-He says he didn't either before guideing Aoi's hand to the needle and places it down on a groove and she wakes up once again in the same classroom as before, this time aware of the time rewind.
+He says he didn't either before guiding Aoi's hand to the needle and places it down on a groove and she wakes up once again in the same classroom as before, this time aware of the time rewind.